dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 An inline type `V` used as an expression (*a type literal*) is allowed and has static type `Type`.

+An inline class declaration _DV_ can have the type modifier `final`.
+In this case it is a compile-time error for another inline class declaration _DV2_ to have a superinterface which is a reference to _DV_.

+*As the grammar shows, any occurrence of the keywords `abstract`, `base`, `interface`, `sealed`, or `mixin` in an inline class declaration is a syntax error.*

 ### Composing Inline Classes